 Union College is a private four-year liberal arts college focused exclusively on undergraduates.
 We are known for outstanding programs in the humanities, social sciences, sciences, arts, and engineering and for encouraging our students to explore the intersections between and among disciplines.

 Size: 2,200 full-time undergraduate students from 39 US states and 42 countries

-Students: 19% of students are from diverse backgrounds.
+Students: 20% of students are from diverse backgrounds.
 International students make up 8% of the student body.
-The student gender ratio is 53% male, 47% female.

-Admission: Typically, more than 5,500 students apply for 565 spaces in Union’s first-year class.
+Admission: Typically, more than 6,500 students apply for 565 spaces in Union’s first-year class.
 Roughly 40% are admitted.
 There are two Early Decision options.
 Union is test optional.
-In 2015 the admitted students’ average GPA was 3.5 (A-/B+).
+In 2017, the admitted student average GPA was 3.5 (A-/B+).

 • Africana Studies

 • American Studies